loicdescotte/loicdescotte.github.io/_posts/2017-04-12-binding-scalajs.md

 dom.render(document.body, render)
 ```

+In conclusion, I think that it's pretty easy to build and assemble reactive UI components with Binding.scala.
+It's also nice (and more powerful) to be able to use Scala to iterate over data or filter data, rather than HTML tags.

 You can run the full example [here](https://scalafiddle.io/sf/9f4Tp47/1).

 You can also compare this example with [this similar application](https://codepen.io/loicd/pen/RKJryq) written in JavaScript with React.js.
 The main difference is that React is using a virtual dom while Binding.scala is not.